neuralmagic/sparsezoo/README.md

 ### Installation

-This repository is tested on Python 3.6+, and ONNX 1.5.0+.
+This repository is tested on Python 3.6+, and Linux/Debian systems.
 It is recommended to install in a [virtual environment](https://docs.python.org/3/library/venv.html) to keep your system in order.

 Install with pip using: